albar965/littlenavmap-manual/en/MENUS.md

 **Always save a copy of the flight plan in the default PLN format to be able to reload all information.
 Writing to and reading from other formats like X-Plane PLN might result in information loss.
 See [Flight Plan Formats](FLIGHTPLANFMT.md) for more information.**

 _Little Navmap_ will allow flight plans to be created that may be useful as a flight plan snippet but are unusable by the flight simulator.
 This occurs if a flight plan does not have a departure or destination airport.
-A warning dialog will be shown when saving a incomplete flight plan.
+A warning dialog will be shown when saving an incomplete flight plan.

 A warning dialog will also be shown if the departure airport has parking positions but none is assigned in the flight plan.